Reltroner/reltroner-studio/content/cultures/cute-culture-reltronland.md

 * Startups and creative industries embrace CCC
 * Employers may issue "Cosmic Cute Certification" for dress harmony
-* CCC offices often include pastel interiors, Pixl art, and soft music
+* CCC offices often include pastel interiors, Piksyl art, and soft music

 ### 3.3 Public Sector

 * Government does not enforce CCC, but recognizes it as cultural identity
-* Select ministries include Pixl mascots for youth outreach
+* Select ministries include Piksyl mascots for youth outreach

 ---